openactive/developer-documentation/data-model/types/geocoordinates.md

 # GeoCoordinates

-This type is derived from [https://schema.org/GeoCoordinates](https://schema.org/GeoCoordinates).
+This type is derived from [https://schema.org/GeoCoordinates](https://schema.org/GeoCoordinates), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**